sharansk792000/freeCodeCamp/README.md

 [freeCodeCamp.org](https://www.freecodecamp.org) is a friendly community where you can learn to code for free.
 It is run by a [donor-supported 501(c)(3) nonprofit](https://donate.freecodecamp.org) to help  millions of busy adults transition into tech.
 Our community has already helped more than 10,000 people get their first developer job.

+Since 2014, more than 40,000 freeCodeCamp.org graduates have gotten jobs at tech companies including Apple, Google, Amazon, Microsoft and so on.

 Our full-stack web development curriculum is completely free and self-paced.
 We have thousands of interactive coding challenges to help you expand your skills.

 ## Table of Contents